davidmalcolm/gcc-newbies-guide/gotchas-and-faq.rst

 garbage-collector.
 They're stripped away by the preprocessor when building GCC itself, but get used by a tool during the build called ``gengtype``.

-TODO: how to search for them?
+how to search for them? find . -name "*.h" | xargs grep cp_token

 How do I debug GCC?